hagatorn/hagatorn.github.io/README.md

 - Static site for Hagatorn.com using [Jekyll] (http://jekyllrb.com)
 - Hosted on [GitHub Pages] (https://pages.github.com)

-Quite a lot of experimentation at this stage with build tools etc. at this stage.
-Expect to see some consonidation and standardisation as the project develops.
+Quite a lot of experimentation at with build tools and libs at this stage.
+Expect to see some consolidation and standardisation as the project develops.

 In order to work on this project you may need to run the following commands.